Mingyuan-Zhang233/TemperatureChamberNectowLab/README.md

 # TemperatureChamberNectowLab
-This is the archive of codes and models of the animal chamber used in Nectow Lab The previous repo for sensors alone has been deprecated and aggregated into this repo.
+This is the archive of codes and models of the animal chamber used in Nectow Lab.
+The previous repo for sensors alone has been deprecated and aggregated into this repo.

 The codes necessary to run the sensors are under Software/Sensor directory.